-5 Ways to Research Your Drug’s Side Effects
+5 Ways To Research Your Drug’s Side Effects

 Intro: Your doctor hands you a prescription.
 Now what?
 You’re wondering if your doctor didn’t tell you all there was to know about the side effects of this new drug or you’re worried that there was an important question you forgot to ask.
 Or you’ve started a new prescription and now you feel dizzy or nauseated.
 Is this normal?
 Like many people, you turn to the Internet (or other sources) for information about drug side effects and find yourself inundated with material.
 What do you do?
 Here are 5 ways to research your drug’s side effects — calmly and effectively — without having to earn a medical degree.